 “As a swimmer its proficiency at least equals its needs, and it must be at times capable of considerable achievements in this direction.
 Mr Cocks once knew one to land at Great Marlow after a swim in the Thames, which must have extended, probably down stream, for some hundreds of yards.
 Mr Millais has drawn one in the water; the animal is immersed deeply, with back, eyes, and snout just above the surface.”

 In his field notes to the magazine Countryside in 1987, J.M.
 Potter described a hedgehog crossing a stream that had become a raging torrent after heavy rains; swimming powerfully across the fast-flowing water and shaking itself like a dog upon climbing out the other side.
-The ITV documentary Hedgehog Hotel, aired in 2015, featured some slow-motion footage of a hedgehog shaking in this manner, with spines rattling.
-Despite readily taking to the water, Pat Morris has written of having to wade into the water in the dark to rescue a hedgehog he was tracking that had gotten rather over ambitious and decided to swim across a millpond.
+The ITV documentary Hedgehog Hotel, aired in 2015, featured some slow-motion footage of a hedgehog shaking in this manner, with spines rattling - the rattling noise from this is audible from several metres away in my experience.
+Sometimes, hedgehogs appear to take to water a little too enthusiastically.
+Pat Morris has written of having to wade into the water in the dark to rescue a hedgehog he was tracking that had gotten rather over ambitious and decided to swim across a millpond.
 Similarly, in Hedgehogs Morris tells how he had to take off his clothes and swim out to rescue a hedgehog that was swimming in circles in a lake in New Zealand for a good 10 minutes, watched by some bemused scaup.
 These observations suggest hogs may have difficulty judging distances across water.